zablon-oigo/cnc/backed.md

 # ☕ Coffee Kiosk

-A modern web application for ordering coffee and making payments via M-Pesa in Kenya.
+A modern web application for ordering coffee and making payments via M-Pesa.

 ## 🚀 Features

 - **🛍️ Shopping Experience**
   - Browse coffee products with images and descriptions
-  - View real-time pricing with discount support
-  - Add items to cart with quantity control
   - Responsive design for all devices

 - **💸 Payment Integration**